 “The goal is to give people an opportunity to drive around New Hampshire during a beautiful time of the year and visit our beautiful wineries at a really great value,” he says.

-The $40-ticket includes a tasting of different wines or spirits at each stop, plus light hors d’oeuvres and a holiday ornament.
-“It would normally cost you, on average, $5 to $10 per winery to do just the tasting,” says Ferguson.
-“With this event you get to go to 7 of them, at your pace, over the course of five weekends.”
+The $55 Single Ticket includes a tasting of different wines or spirits at each stop, plus light hors d’oeurves and a holiday ornament.
+Bring the wine lover in your life for $100-couple Ticket, enjoy an additional tasting and hors d’oeuvres at each location.
+“It would normally cost you, on average, $10 to $15 per winery to do just the tasting,” says Ferguson.
+“With this event you get to go to twelve of them, at your pace, over the course of five weekends.”

 While you’re enjoying the tastings, make sure to take note of the decorations, as the wineries are competing in the Holiday Spirit contest, which depends on your votes.
 To vote, visit the NH Jingle Bells Winery Tour Facebook page and comment with your favorite — photos are encouraged.
-One lucky voter will win a gift basket with an assortment of presents from all 7 wineries.
+Three lucky voters will win a gift basket with an assortment of presents from all twelve wineries.